2022 Baseball Hall of Fame balloting: Ford C. Frick Award

 On December 8, 2021, the Hall of Fame announced that Jack Graney won the Frick Award.
+The award was officially presented on July 23, 2022, in a ceremony in Cooperstown.

 BBWAA Career Excellence Award

 The 2022 BBWAA Career Excellence Award will also be officially presented on July 23 in Cooperstown, honoring a baseball writer "for meritorious contributions to baseball writing".
 The award was formerly named for J. G. Taylor Spink, longtime publisher of The Sporting News.

 On December 7, 2021, Tim Kurkjian, an ESPN analyst who had a long career as a writer for The Dallas Morning News, The Baltimore Sun, and Sports Illustrated, was named as the recipient.
 Allan Simpson, founder of Baseball America, and sportswriter Marty Noble were the other finalists.